 All exterior doors to campus housing are locked 24 hours a day, 7 days a week, to protect the safety and privacy of residents.
 Only students who reside in a particular building will have access to it.

 Clery Act is a federal statute that requires all colleges and universities that participate in federal financial aid programs to maintain and report on campus safety.
-Each year, the University Police Department publishes a Campus Crime Statistics report that is available to parents and students online.
+Each year, the University Police Department publishes a Security and Fire Safety report that is available to parents and students online.
 In addition, university police maintain a daily log of all crimes reported.
 That log and the annual report may be reviewed at the University Police Office during normal working hours.